Scheveningen, Netherlands, 1956

 - And said, “I beg your pardon.
 I thought you were the garden.”

-When I was teaching Games to Play With a Baby and Baby Massage, I also had the opportunity to speak and lead workshops at homeschooling/unschooling conferences in various parts of the US and Canada.
-All of these experiences as well as being at home with my children as they grew and learned form the basis for the coaching and mentoring services I offer.
+When I was teaching Games to Play With a Baby and Baby Massage, I also spoke and led workshops at homeschooling/unschooling conferences in various parts of the US and Canada.

 Contact – info @ marty layne. com (remove the spaces)